LorandBiro/OctoPack.Precompile/README.md

 ## How to use
 1. Install the `OctoPack.Precompile` NuGet package into the project you want to precompile on packaging.
-2. Create a nuspec file for OctoPack or modify it if you already have to include the files in `obj/Precompiled`.
-The nuspec file should be in the same directory as your project file matching its name.
-For example if your project file is `YourProject.csproj`, the nuspec file should be `YourProject.nuspec`.
+2. If you don't have a nuspec file in your project you're done.
+Otherwise modify it to include the files in `obj\Release\Precompiled`.
 Here's a minimal example:

 ```XML
 <?xml version="1.0" encoding="utf-8"?>